OpenDSU/docssite/pages/quickstart/Advanced Tutorial (RFC-115).md

-## 3.3 Creating the controller
+## **3.3 Creating the controller**

 Any page controller is actually a class that extends the WebcController class of the WebCardinal framework.
 This class has a constructor function that is called when the corresponding HTML page is loaded by the browser and it also has other functions.
 It is recommended that you use an intuitive name for this file so that it will be easier to find later on, when you want to make changes.
-Let’s call it AddCategoryController.js.
+Let’s call it _AddCategoryController.js_.
 You can begin creating your controller from the example below: